nabeken/aaa/README.md

 `AAA` requires:

-- AWS KMS Encryption Key for encrypting all data in the S3 bucket
+- AWS KMS Encryption Key for encrypting all data in the S3 bucket and token in the Lambda Function
 - A dedicated S3 bucket that holds
   - `/.well-known/*`: will be used to answer http-01 challenge so under this prefix will be public
   - `/aaa-data/*`: will be used for all generated secrets and certificates so under this prefix MUST be encrypted